naabu/naabu/docs/howto/install-local-dev.md

----
-layout: page
-title: Install a local environment
-parent: How to guides
-permalink: /how-to-guides/install-local-dev
----

 # How to install the project for your local environment

 A small guide on how to get the Tool to work locally.